DANS-KNAW/easy-ingest/README.md

 ### Staged Digital Object Set

 A Staged Digital Object Set (SDO-set) is a directory containing as its direct subdirectories SDOs.
 The SDOs in an SDO-set may reference each other by directory name in the relations they define.
-See ... for details.
+See [Digital Object Configuration] for details.

 ### Digital Object Configuration File